Battle of the Atlantic: High-frequency direction-finding

-The British also made extensive use of shore HF/DF stations, to keep convoys updated with positions of U-boats.
+The British also made extensive use of shore HF/DF stations to keep convoys updated with positions of U-boats.
+HF/DF was also installed on American ships.

 The radio technology behind direction finding was simple and well understood by both sides, but the technology commonly used before the war used a manually-rotated aerial to fix the direction of the transmitter.
 This was delicate work, took quite a time to accomplish to any degree of accuracy, and since it only revealed the line along which the transmission originated a single set could not determine if the transmission was from the true direction or its reciprocal 180 degrees in the opposite direction.
 Two sets were required to fix the position.
 Believing this to still be the case, German U-boat radio operators considered themselves fairly safe if they kept messages short.
-The British, however, developed an oscilloscope-based indicator which instantly fixed the direction and its reciprocal the moment a radio operator touched his Morse key.
+The British developed an oscilloscope-based indicator which instantly fixed the direction and its reciprocal the moment a radio operator touched his Morse key.
 It worked simply with a crossed pair of conventional and fixed directional aerials, the oscilloscope display showing the relative received strength from each aerial as an elongated ellipse showing the line relative to the ship.
-The innovation was a 'sense' aerial, which, when switched in, suppressed the ellipse in the 'wrong' direction leaving only the correct bearing.
-With this there was hardly any need to triangulate—the escort could just run down the precise bearing provided, estimating range from the signal strength, and use either efficient look-outs or radar for final positioning.
-Many U-boat attacks were suppressed and submarines sunk in this way—a good example of the great difference apparently minor aspects of technology could make to the battle.
+The innovation was a 'sense' aerial, which, when switched in, suppressed the ellipse in the 'wrong' direction, leaving only the correct bearing.
+With this, there was hardly any need to triangulate—the escort could just run down the precise bearing provided, estimating range from the signal strength, and use look-outs or radar for final positioning.
+Many U-boat attacks were suppressed and submarines sunk in this way.